 Data and Image Backup

-– Perform frequent and regular test restores of backed up data.
-If you think a disaster hurts – discovering that your backed up data is corrupt will only adds insult to injury.
+– Perform frequent and regular test restores of backed-up data: If you think a disaster hurts, discovering that your backed-up data is corrupt only adds insult to injury.

 – Have a plan to notify employees how, when, and where they can work if something happens to your facility.

 -Have a plan to notify partners and suppliers if a disaster affects your place of business.
-Alternate contact info, and expected duration of downtime.
-This will help your supply chains adapt to your circumstances after a disaster
+Provide contact info and the expected duration of downtime.
+This will help your supply chains adapt to your circumstances after a disaster.

 – Have a plan to notify clients if a disaster affects your business.
 They will need to know how fast you will be able to resume operations.
 Lack of communication along these lines will cause them to assume your business is in dire straits and take their business elsewhere